wesnick/fdf-utility/README.md

 This library produces FDF files for PDF Forms.

-*note*
-This is a work in progress.

 Left to finish
-- add tests for values
+- add additional validation and tests for invalid configurations
-- handle default values more intelligently
 - implement signature field support